iQuHACK/2024_AWS/README.md

 ## Working on qBraid
 [<img src="https://qbraid-static.s3.amazonaws.com/logos/Launch_on_qBraid_white.png" width="150">](https://account.qbraid.com?gitHubUrl=https://github.com/iQuHACK/2024_AWS.git)

-To access the devices such as the OQC Lucy device for the challenge, we will be providing access and credits via qBraid.
+To access the devices such as IonQ's Harmony for the challenge, we will be providing access and credits via qBraid.
 So, here are some guidelines:
 1. To launch these materials on qBraid, first fork this repository and click the above `Launch on qBraid` button.
 It will take you to your qBraid Lab with the repository cloned.
 2. Once cloned, open terminal (first icon in the **Other** column in Launcher) and `cd` into this repo.
 Set the repo's remote origin using the git clone url you copied in Step 1, and then create a new branch for your team:
 ```bash